Interstitial Cystitis Diet: What To Eat & What To Avoid

 These anti-inflammatory, bladder-friendly foods and beverages are typically safe bets for IC patients.

 What are some IC diet tips?
-Some IC diet tips are keeping a food and symptom log (to track potential trigger foods), avoid foods and drinks that commonly cause IC symptoms, and trying an elimination diet to find the specific foods that worsen your symptoms.
+Some IC diet tips are keeping a food and symptom log (to track potential trigger foods) and avoiding foods and drinks that commonly cause IC symptoms.
+It’s also a good idea to try an elimination diet to find the specific foods that worsen your symptoms.

-2 supplements have shown consistent success in treating IC: calcium glycerophosphate (Prelief) and sodium bicarbonate (baking soda).
+Calcium glycerophosphate (Prelief) and sodium bicarbonate (baking soda) have shown consistent success in treating IC.
 Multiple studies have shown these supplements help improve IC symptoms, particularly when taken with flare-inducing foods.

 Other supplements that may help with interstitial cystitis include: